F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ### Validating the Deployment

-To view the status of the example and module stack deployments in the AWS Console, navigate to Cloudformation->Stacks->***Your stack name***.
+To view the status of the example and module stack deployments in the AWS Console, navigate to CloudFormation->Stacks->***Your stack name***.
 You should see a series of stacks, including one for the Parent Quickstart template as well as the Network, Application, DAG, BIG-IP nested templates.
 The creation status for each stack deployment should be "CREATE_COMPLETE".

 Expected Deploy time for entire stack =~ 15 minutes.